Is there Room on the Broom?

 - Make sure students know to dab off excess water from their brush.
 They should have just enough water in the brush to make it damp, not soaking wet.

 - Speaking of brushes, select ones that are narrow and pointed.
 This will prevent the paint from getting into undesirable areas.

 I thought my second graders did an awesome job on these witch hats!

 - No prep, fuss-free!

 - More than a coloring worksheet

 - Easy to implement

 There’s no reason to drive yourself crazy trying to plan a Halloween art project when you can have it all in one convenient download.
 Just print and go!
 And let the kids do all the work making fun art work that they will be proud to see hung up on your classroom bulletin board.
-You can check out this “Design A Witch Hat” art project on Teachers Pay Teachers.
-Be sure to follow my store for updates on new releases, too.
+You can check out this “Design A Witch Hat” art project on in my shop.